simono41/opnsense-prom-exporter/README.md

 ## Roadmap

-- allow to configure interfaces to get traffic rates for lan,wan and/or other names
-- refactor server in a class to avoid transmitted params over methods
 - allow to change the listening port (today it force using `8000`)
-- allow to configure timeouts using environemnt variables
+- allow to configure timeouts using environment variables
 - improves logging to get a debug mode to understand errors based on unexpected payloads

 ## Changelog